documentnode/documentnode.io/release-notes/relnotes-1.3.19.md

 * When the 'Stop' button shows or hides on Windows and Linux, the top right toolbar should be adjusted automatically
 * Fixed the theme issues of toolbar buttons on the project exporting dialogue
-* Fixed text colour issues on project nodes when they are selected but not focused
+* Fixed text color issues on project nodes when they are selected but not focused
-* Improved the project tree selection colours of the built-in light appearance
+* Improved the project tree selection colors of the built-in light appearance
-* Fixed a search icon colour issue on the top bar
+* Fixed a search icon color issue on the top bar
 * Added a 'Clear' icon to the search boxes of 'Quick Open' and 'Full-text Search' popup
 * Improved the style of input text dialogues
 * Fixed an issue when creating a new Mind Map theme by copying an existing one
 * Fixed the progress bar background issue in the popup
-* Fixed border colour issues of the left side toolbar icons
+* Fixed border color issues of the left side toolbar icons